sr7d/cpqdev/_posts/2023-08-18-product-selection-by-account-in-salesforce-cpq.markdown

 ---
 layout: post
-title: How to limit adding specific products to your quote by account
+title: Limit Selection of Products by Account in Salesforce CPQ
 description: Learn how to control product access by account type in Salesforce CPQ with search filters, multi-select pick lists, and formula fields.
 date: 2023-08-18 15:01:35 +0300
 author: admin